larammerce/docs/8.x/core-concepts/admin-requests.md

 This article aims to provide an in-depth analysis of the admin request functionality, covering everything from its inner workings to how you can make modifications to it.

-### Request path in Larammerce
+### Request lifecycle in Laravel

-When a client-side request is sent to the server-side of the Larammerce platform, it undergoes a hierarchical process.
-The request is initially directed towards the router, where it is then passed through a middleware layer.
-After this, it is handled by the controller before proceeding through another middleware layer.
-Finally, the response is generated and returned to the client.
+If the request passes through all of the matched route's assigned middleware, the route or controller method will be executed and the response returned by the route or controller method will be sent back through the route's chain of middleware.

-**Note:** In general, the path of a request starts from the client-side and goes through the following stages:
+**Note:** In general, the lifecycle of a request in laravel starts from the client-side and goes through the following stages:

-- The request is initiated by the client.
+Laravel request lifecycle:

-- The request is sent to the server via a network connection.
+- The entry point for all requests is the `public/index.php` file.
-- The server receives the request and passes it to the appropriate routing mechanism.
+- The Laravel application instance is created and the service container is instantiated.
-- The request is routed to the appropriate middleware layer for processing.
+- For HTTP requests, the HTTP kernel handles the request and runs a series of bootstrappers to configure the application environment.
-- After being processed by the middleware, the request is passed to the controller for further handling.
+- The router matches the incoming request to a route or controller method.
-- The controller utilizes any necessary services or models to generate an appropriate response.
+- Middleware is processed before the matched route or controller method is executed, which provides a way to filter or examine HTTP requests.
-- The response is passed back through the middleware layer for additional processing (if necessary).
+- After middleware processing, the response is returned by the matched route or controller method and sent back through the middleware stack.
-- Finally, the response is returned to the server and sent back to the client over the network connection.
+- Finally, the HTTP kernel sends the response content to the user's web browser.

-So the path typically involves several steps including client request, routing, authentication, validation, processing and the response as the final step.
+So the lifecycle typically involves several steps including client request, routing, authentication, validation, processing and the response as the final step.
 Also,throughout this process, the platform may make use of middleware, caching, and other techniques to improve performance and security.

 :::tip Middleware And Controllers :